shreshthadlakha/automatic-file-backup-python/Read.md

 <h2><a class="anchor" id="recommendations"></a>Recommendations</h2>
--- Run this script as a startup task or create a Windows scheduled task to ensure it starts automatically.
+- Run this script as a startup task or create a Windows scheduled task to ensure it starts automatically.<br>
--- Make sure the source and destination directories exist and are accessible.
+- Make sure the source and destination directories exist and are accessible.<br>
--- Consider logging backup status to a .log file for better tracking.
+- Consider logging backup status to a .log file for better tracking.<br>
--- Don’t schedule multiple backups at the same exact time.
+- Don’t schedule multiple backups at the same exact time.<br>
--- Backup to external drives or cloud-synced folders for extra safety.
+- Backup to external drives or cloud-synced folders for extra safety.<br>

 <h2><a class="anchor" id="builder-contact"></a>Builder Contact</h2>